When you come to worship me, who asked you to parade through my courts with all your ceremony? (Isaiah 1:12)

 Relate: Sixth grade was the epitome of my acting career.
 I managed to land the lead role in the elementary school musical, Fat Fat Jehoshaphat.
 I was Jehoshaphat.
 Honestly, I think I landed the role more because the king kept using big words nobody else knew and since I really was a bit of a nerd, it wasn’t as hard for me to act like one.

 Anyways, the plot of the story is that a foreign army shows up to attack my kingdom.
 The Moabites and Ammonites aren’t really all that big of a deal.
 We can whip them easily.
 The problem is those Meunites who joined in.
-Those Meunites, we are told, are so tough every morning they gargle with peanut butter.
-Some people want to run away, others want to hide themselves and their valuables.
+Those Meunites, we are told, are so tough that every morning they gargle with peanut butter.
+Some of my people want to run away, others want to hide themselves and their valuables.
 As king, I declare that instead we will fast and pray.
 (This is how I go from being fat fat Jehoshaphat to flat flat Jehoshaphat.)
-After the fast the high priest leads us all in the following prayer:
+As we are coming together at the end of the fast, the high priest leads us all in the following prayer:

 Dear God, who hast been so beneficent to us.
 Wilt Thou show us thy benevolence forthwith.
 Howbeit we have failed to be meritorious of Thy favor…

 That is as far as the chief priest gets before I interrupt him, tell him to stop using a vocabulary he doesn’t even understand and then I break into one of my solos called Simple Words.
 I was brilliant.
 To this day I am a bit disappointed that nobody managed to get a copy of that play into Stephen Spielberg’s hands.
 I would have been the next great child superstar.